GlowstoneMC/Glowstone-Legacy/CONTRIBUTING.md

 * No 80 character line limit or 'weird' midstatement newlines.
 * Avoid nested code structures.
 * Use 4 spaces instead of tabs.
-* All files must end with a new line.
+* Changes must be future-proof.
+For example, changes that target only a specific Minecraft version are unlikely to be accepted.

 ## Committing your changes ##
 * Check for unnecessary whitespace with `git diff --check` before committing.